mspielberg/factorio-miniloader/README.md

 ## Known Issues

-* The power usage UI counts each miniloader multiple times, since it shows the power used by the invisible inserters, not the miniloaders themselves.
+* The power usage UI counts each miniloader multiple times, since it shows the power used by the inserters, not the miniloaders themselves.
-* Miniloaders cannot be fast-replaced due to the invisible inserters blocking placement of the new entity.
+* Miniloaders cannot be fast-replaced due to the invisible entities blocking placement of the new entity.
 * Miniloader has some incompatibilities with Mooncat's Creative Mode mod:
     * Instant Deconstruction leaves behind hidden inserters (fix is WIP).